PostHog/posthog.com/contents/docs/cdp/event-sequence-timer.md

 Where the first event in a tuple is the event that "starts the timer" and the second event being the one that "finishes it".
 In other words, the first event happens before the second.

-You can further configure the connector using the 'Update timestamp on every new first event?' setting.
+You can further configure the transformation using the 'Update timestamp on every new first event?' setting.
 The default behaviour is 'Yes'.

 If you select 'Yes', the stored timestamp for the first event will always be updated when a new event with the same name comes in (for the same user).
 This means your second event will always contain the difference between its time and the last time the user triggered the first event.